herget/host-on-custom-domain/README.md

 Set the key to SITE and the value should be your "yourdomain.com".
 5.2) Start a new deploy
 6) Add your custom domain to Netlify under "Settings>Domain Management>Domains"
-7) Click on Verify and then on Add Domain
+7) Click on "Verify" and then on "Add Domain"
 8) Go to the site where you bought your custom domain and add the DNS records as mentioned in the previous step.
-With this step, you will point your domain to Netlify
+You will point your domain to Netlify.

 🎉 Your site should be live on your custom domain.